samuelzyx/spotify-api/HowToProvideSecurity.md

 }
 ```

-By following these steps, you'll secure specific routes in your Gin project using JWT authentication.
+By following these steps, we'll secure specific routes in our Gin project using JWT authentication.